marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/GettingStarted.md

 #### Complex Arrays

-Complex arrays are defined `ComplexDoubleArray`.
+Complex arrays are defined `ComplexArray`.
 This structure stores is known a split complex, rather than interleaved.

 ```swift
 let realArray = [1.0, 2.0, 3.0]